 Recumbency in cattle is caused by numerous metabolic, traumatic, infectious, degenerative, and toxic disorders.
-If treatment of the underlying cause of recumbency is not successful and cattle are unable to rise for more than 24 hr after initial recumbency, they may develop a secondary recumbency from pressure damage to muscles and nerves often termed “downer cow syndrome.”
+If treatment of the underlying cause of recumbency is not successful and cattle are unable to rise for >24 hr after initial recumbency, they may develop a secondary recumbency from pressure damage to muscles and nerves, often termed “downer cow syndrome.”
 An alert downer cow does not show signs of systemic illness or depression, is able to eat and drink, and remains in sternal recumbency for no apparent reason.
 A nonalert downer cow appears systemically sick and depressed.
-Downer cow syndrome also describes the pathology of pressure-induced muscle and nerve injuries following prolonged recumbency.
+Downer cow syndrome also describes the pathology of pressure-induced muscle and nerve injuries after prolonged recumbency.
 The most important pathophysiologic event that develops during prolonged recumbency is a pressure-induced ischemic necrosis of the thigh muscles that frequently affects both hindlegs.

-Nonambulatory disabled livestock are defined as livestock that cannot rise from a recumbent position or that cannot walk.
-This includes, but is not limited to, those with broken appendages, severed tendons or ligaments, nerve paralysis, fractured vertebral column, or metabolic conditions.
+Nonambulatory disabled livestock are those that cannot rise from a recumbent position or that cannot walk.
+This includes, but is not limited to, those with broken appendages, severed tendons or ligaments, nerve paralysis, a fractured vertebral column, or metabolic conditions.
 Downer cows have been categorized according to potential diseases of the CNS into nonambulatory cows with progressive or nonprogressive neurologic findings.

 Etiology and Pathogenesis